Ludian County: Natural and historical sites

 Major places of interest in Ludian include Yanchishan Tourism Area, Tuogu Mosque, Lemachang Ancient Silver Deposit Site and Neolithic Site in Machang Village.
 Yanchishan is two kilometers south the county seat, has a water area of 1,250 acres, provides tourists area for swimming, fishing and other entertainment forms.
 Tuogu Mosque was built in 1730, occupies an area of 4,000 square meters, locates about 10 kilometers east of the county seat.
 It is a Historical and Cultural Site Protected at the Provincial Level.
 Lemachang Ancient Silver Deposit Site is a Historical and Cultural Site Protected at the City Level, locates 42 kilometers southwest of the county seat.
-From Han Dynasty Lemachang has been a major producing area of Zhuti Silver, a kind of high quality silver.
+From the Han dynasty Lemachang has been a major producing area of Zhuti Silver, a kind of high quality silver.
 During the reign of Qianlong Emperor and Jiaqing Emperor, there were more than 100 thousands miners, they could produce more than 500,000 taels of silver every year.
 The Neolithic Site in Machang was first discovered in 1962, located about five kilometers east of the county seat, has an area of more than 100 thousands square meters.
 The thickness of its cultural layer is 1.3 meters.
 Broken pottery pieces unearthed there are mostly belong to grey pottery, and some belong to red pottery.